sherif-ffs/IS601-git-project/gitflow.md

 1. Adding a collaborator

 Go to the homepage of GitHub or click here to see the following screen.

+At the right top, you have this + icon, clicking on it will open up this drop-down window and add  in some basic details like the organization name, Email ID, etc.

+2. Forking

+A fork is nothing but a copy of the repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.
+In the homepage of your organization’s project, you can see a button named, “Fork” in the right top.